javier-sanz/go-kafka-talk/README.md

 ## Basic consumer and producer examples

 - `Examples.java`: on this file there some examples on how to create producers in Java (no consumer though).
 There are synchronous and asynchronous examples.
-- `confluentExamples`: on that folder there are examples of both of consumers and producers and both asynchronous and synchronous.
+- `confluentExamples`: on that folder there are examples of both: consumers and producers.
+On every of them there is an asynchronous version and a synchronous.
 All them are coming from [confluent-kafka-go](https://github.com/confluentinc/confluent-kafka-go)

 ## Run the example

 In order to run the example several dependencies are needed.
 In order to ease that process there is a `docker-compose.yml` that starts everything needed to run the demo.
 So basically the only dependency is to have docker installed locally.
-The images that compose will start up are:
+The images that docker-compose will start up are:

 - `wurstmeister/kafka:2.11-1.1.1`: kafka broker
 - `zookeeper:3.4.11`: kafka dependency for several distributed services
-- `javiersanz/go-kafka-talk:master`: this image contains all the necessary dependencies to run the consumer & producer example (go 1.11 with modules ready and librdkafka).
-The Dockerfile inside the project folder was the one used to create that image.
+- `javiersanz/go-kafka-talk:master`: this image contains all the necessary dependencies to run the consumer & the producer example (go 1.11 with modules ready and librdkafka).
+The Dockerfile inside the project folder was the one I used to create that image in case you are curious.
 - `yandex/clickhouse-server`: a database where messages will be stored
-- `spoonest/clickhouse-tabix-web-client`: a web client for Clickhouse to plot some charts
+- `spoonest/clickhouse-tabix-web-client`: a web client for Clickhouse database to plot some charts

 So you can start the demo with docker compose inside de project folder: